 - Knowledge of disability rights and independent living philosophy.

 - Demonstrated skills with the personal computer including typing, data entry, managing information, and the ability to use e-mail and the internet.
-Experience with Microsoft Word is required; Excel, CIL SUITE, and Access are desired.
+Experience with Microsoft Word is required; Excel, CIL SUITE and Access is desired.

 - Knowledge of community resources and ability to provide linkage to employment programs.